czbiohub/specialops/TruSeq_8-12bp_Indices_Sample_Sheet/README.md

 An R script for generating sample sheets for the CZB TruSeq 8-12bp Indices

 ### Installation
-Transfer or copy the folder `"TruSeq_8-12bp_Indices_Sample_Sheet"` containing the Rmd script, and the `"2018-11-02-TRUSEQ-8-12BP-INDEX-PRIMERS-PLATES-001-to-012-MasterIndexList-FULL.csv"` files.
+Transfer or copy the folder `"TruSeq_8-12bp_Indices_Sample_Sheet"` containing the Rmd script, and the `"2018-11-02-TRUSEQ-8-12BP-INDEX-PRIMERS-PLATES-001-to-012-MasterIndexList-plus8bp.csv"` files.
 This can be accomplished by cloning the specialops directory from github.
-This folder also contains an example sample sheet `"CZB-12bp-Sample-Input-Test.csv"` for editing, plus an example output `"2019-02-05_novaseq_CZB-TruSeq-SampleSheet_CZB-12bp-Sample-Input-Test.csv"`.
+This folder also contains an example sample sheet `"CZB-Sample-Input-Test.csv"` for editing, plus an example output `"2019-02-05_novaseq_12bp_CZB-TruSeq-SampleSheet_CZB-Sample-Input-Test"`.

 ```
 git clone https://github.com/czbiohub/specialops.git